-The strengths main were observed in South Africa and Canada, which surpass the European (MS+AC) publication rates in almost all the fields of Water JPI SRIA.
-India Europe surpasses (MS+AC) in Bioeconomy.
+The main strengths were observed in South Africa and Canada, which surpass the European (MS+AC) publication rates in almost all the fields of Water JPI SRIA.
+India surpasses Europe (MS+AC) in Bioeconomy.

 Temporal evolution in the 15-year period